 –In the comics, Scott Lang gets back into crime to help his sick daughter.
 Boohoohoo.
 In this case, it was to make child support payments (after a hilarious failure at Baskin Robbins), which felt a lot less cheesy/generic than the comic version.

 –The side-cast in this movie and the (somewhat outre) comedy were much better than anyone had any right to expect.
 E.g. I believe comedic side-character Luis was created for the movie, which must have been a series of leaps of creative faith.
 “I know this guy, Michael Pena.
 Well, my cousin was at this PTA meeting, you know, and…”

 –Falcon’s cameo is probably the closest he’s come to being interesting, especially when Luis goes into storytelling mode for the second time.
-I’d also say that this is so far the most interesting SHIELD/Avengers cameo in any of the Marvel movies so far.
-Doing it with Falcon (who has not yet shown a personality independent of Captain America*) is just plain impressive.
+This is also the most interesting SHIELD/Avengers cameo in any of the Marvel movies so far.
+Doing it with Falcon (who doesn’t have a personality independent of Captain America yet*) is just plain impressive.

 *E.g. “I do what he (Captain America) does, just slower.”
 I believe the most charitable interpretation for Falcon is that his main purpose is to replace Captain America if/when Captain America’s actor Chris Evans stops making CA movies.
 He’s essentially a slow-rolling reboot.